NIMZB/Predicting-chemical-properties-of-drugs/README.md

-The database used is Drug Bank database.
+#INTRODUCTION

-A project done for my Genomics and Proteomics course
+A project done for my Genomics and Proteomics course.
+>The database used is Drug Bank database.